 • Serve as a liaison between past and present officers, and the University administration.

 • Provide opportunities to practice and apply skills, principles and concepts learned in the classroom.

-• Adhere to University policies and procedures including, but not limited to: Human Resources Management Administrative Manual and Campus Activities Policies & Procedures.
+• Adhere to University policies and procedures including, but not limited to: Human Resources Management Administrative Manual and Center for Student Involvement Policies & Procedures.
 Advisors should also be aware of the Code of Student Conduct in an effort to advise students on appropriate student behavior.

 • Offer advice and counsel on proper procedures and guidance to avoid conduct that would discredit the University or the organization.